MLB on Fox: Color commentators

 On July 24, 2012, Matt Yoder of Awful Announcing questioned Fox's need to hire local broadcasters on their national telecasts and therefore, bringing about a perceived sense of favoritism towards one of the participating teams.
-For example, Billy Ripken, who played for the Baltimore Orioles alongside his Hall of Fame brother Cal, was roundly criticized for his perceived favoritism towards the Orioles while broadcasting an Orioles–Detroit Tigers game (even by actor Jeff Daniels via Twitter) for Fox the previous week.
+For example, Billy Ripken, who played for the Baltimore Orioles alongside his Hall of Fame brother Cal, was roundly criticized for his perceived favoritism towards the Orioles while broadcasting an Orioles–Detroit Tigers game for Fox the previous week.
 The following week came a Philadelphia Phillies–San Francisco Giants telecast on Fox, which was called by Phillies play-by-play announcer Tom McCarthy and former Phillies pitcher Mitch Williams.
 McCarthy and Williams were in particular, singled out for their rather downbeat manner of calling a Matt Cain home run off Cole Hamels in the top of the 3rd inning.
 This was contrasted by their more enthusiastic call of Hamels returning the favor with a home run in the bottom half of the inning.
-In 2019, Len Kasper, then the voice of the Cubs, broadcast Cubs-Nationals on Fox with a rather monotonous tone of voice while calling Nationals home runs.
+In 2019, Len Kasper, then the voice of the Cubs, broadcast a Cubs-Nationals on Fox with a rather monotonous tone of voice while calling Nationals home runs.

-Since along with Tom Verducci, succeeding Tim McCarver as Fox's lead color commentator in 2014, Harold Reynolds has been accused contributing to little more superficial, surface-level stuff on telecasts.
-For example, during Game 5 the 2015 American League Championship Series, when Toronto's Chris Colabello cranked a solo homer in the second, Reynolds' simple contribution was, "Well, I guess he made an adjustment."
+Since along with Tom Verducci, succeeding Tim McCarver as Fox's lead color commentator in 2014, Harold Reynolds has been accused contributing to little more superficial, surface-level comments on telecasts.
+For example, during Game 5 the 2015 American League Championship Series, when Toronto's Chris Colabello hit a solo homer in the second inning, Reynolds' simple contribution was, "Well, I guess he made an adjustment."
 More to the point, immediately after, Verducci jumped in and explained how that was the first home run that Kansas City starter Edinson Vólquez had allowed in his past 1,228 changeups.
-Reynolds’ response was "How do you know that?
+Reynolds' response was "How do you know that?
 Unbelievable, Tom.
-You were sitting on that one, weren’t you?"
+You were sitting on that one, weren't you?"

 During the 2018 World Series, John Smoltz was heavily criticized for appearing to hate the direction baseball was going in.
-Two years later, Smoltz throughout the National League Division Series, National League Championship Series, and World Series, appeared to spend the bulk of Fox's MLB broadcasts complaining about shifts to pitcher usage to the catch-all of “analytics.”
+Two years later, Smoltz throughout the National League Division Series, National League Championship Series, and World Series, appeared to spend the bulk of Fox's MLB broadcasts complaining about shifts to pitcher usage to the catch-all of "analytics".